 - Pants: I’ve had a lot of zip-off pants but find that I chafe mildly at the zipper line and almost never unzip them.
 I now use ExOfficio Damelsfly Bugsaway pants, which are very lightweight, comfortable and have a drawstring waist.

 - Underwear: ExOfficio Give N Go bikini underwear is my current favorite, with a lacy top, as well as their sports bra.
-A black sports bra from K-Mart can double as a bathing suit top, paired with my shorts.
+A black sports bra from Athleta can double as a bathing suit top, paired with my shorts.
+The Knix bra is made of a unique fabric that dries quickly.

 - Socks: After 10 years of blister torture I’ve developed a system that works for me.
 I alternate thin, quick-drying Tilley travel socks with Injinji toe socks, sometimes switching at mid-day.
 I always take my shoes and socks off at lunch to air everything out, inspect my feet and change socks.
 Many times my Tilley socks will have dried out by the time I finish lunch, though.
 For night time, I prefer wool socks with a loose weave.
 I’ve used Darn Tough, Fit and a handmade pair by a Quechua woman in Peru.